Denis535/UnityShooterExample/UnityShooterExample/Assets/README.md

 The project has the following architecture:
 - Project - the root module that contains the entry point.
 - Project.UI - the presentation module that contains UI.
-- Project.UI.Internal - the presentation module that contains low-level UI.
 - Project.App - the application module that contains all entities, services and objects.
 - Project.Game - the domain module that contains all entities of subject area.
 - Project.Game.Actors - the domain module that contains all entities of subject area.